foundry-rs/starknet-foundry/docs/src/development/environment-setup.md

 ```

 ### Scarb
-You can read more about installing scarb [here](https://docs.swmansion.com/scarb/download.html)
+You can read more about installing Scarb [here](https://docs.swmansion.com/scarb/download.html)

 Please make sure you're using Scarb installed via [asdf](https://asdf-vm.com/) - otherwise some tests may fail.
 > To verify, run: